Picking the best water filter out of an ocean of brands is tricky.

 Step 1: A big list of water filters

-To begin my journey, I enlisted the most popular water filters in each category, including whole-house, countertop, gravity-fed, under-sink, faucet, garden hose, shower, in-line fridge, and portable pitcher filters.
+To begin my journey, I enlisted the most popular water filters in each category, including whole-house, countertop, coffee, gravity-fed, under-sink, faucet, garden hose, shower, in-line fridge, and portable pitcher filters.
 This also included filters that removed fluoride, lead, and sulfur from water.

 I included filters with the highest sales and popularity on websites like Amazon, Wal-Mart, and Target.
 To further refine my list, I visited a few local marketplaces and asked my friends and families to pour in suggestions.